 – Susan Karas, Board President

-We are deeply grateful to all of the organizations and individuals who make this program a success.
+We are deeply grateful to the organizations and individuals who make this program a success.